 I spent a lot of time looking for the best chocolate pie crust and finally found it.
-It turns out that it makes the best chocolate sandwich cookies, one of my favorites from childhood!
+It turns out that it makes the best sandwich cookies, one of my favorites from childhood!

 - Cocoa powder: always use unsweetened.
 I like Hershey's unsweetened cocoa powder, Ghirardelli Premium baking cocoa, and Scharffen Berger natural cocoa powder.
-And, in my experience, the dark ones are the best (this does not apply to the super dark used for making homemade oreo cookies known as dark cocoa powder).
+And, in my experience, the dark ones are the best (this does not apply to the super dark used for making homemade Oreo cookies known as dark cocoa powder).

-- Salt: I like to use kosher salt when baking.
+- Salt: I like using kosher salt or fine sea salt when baking.
 But regular table salt works just fine.

 - Vanilla: I use pure vanilla extract or pure vanilla paste when available, but a good vanilla essence (artificially flavored) also works.

-- Flavoring: I use almond extract but you can choose other flavors like ground cinnamon, coconut extract, coffee extract, chocolate, and peanut butter.
+- Flavoring: I use almond extract, but you can choose other flavors like ground cinnamon, coconut extract, coffee extract, chocolate, and peanut butter.

 Making the chocolate dough